Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Case of finite second moments

 We consider the equation

-with the initial condition $X(0)=X_0$ for a square-integrable, $\mathcal{F}_0$--measurable random variable $X_0$.
+with the initial condition $X(0)=X_0$ for a square-integrable, $\mathcal{F}_0$-measurable random variable $X_0$.
 The driving noise is a cylindrical L\'evy process on a separable Hilbert space $U$.
-In this section we assume that $L$ is a weakly mean-zero, weakly square-integrable, cylindrical L\'evy process, i.e.\ a cylindrical martingale with covariance operator $Q\colon U\to U$.
-The coefficients in equation \eqref{SPDE} are given by functions $F\colon V\to V^*$ and $G\colon V\to L_{\rm HS}(U,H)$.
+In this section we assume that $L$ is a weakly mean-zero, weakly square-integrable, cylindrical L\'evy process, i.e.\ a cylindrical martingale with covariance operator ${Q\colon U\to U}$.
+In the remainder of the paper, we assume that there exists an orthonormal basis $(e_n)$ of $U$ consisting of eigenvectors of $Q$.
+Note that this does not follow from the conditions on $Q$, since it needs not be compact.
+The coefficients in equation \eqref{SPDE} are given by functions ${F\colon V\to V^*}$ and ${G\colon V\to L_{\rm HS}(\mathcal{H},H)}$.
 More specifically, we assume the following in this section: there are constants $\alpha, \lambda, \beta, c>0$ such that: \begin{enumerate}[label=(A\arabic*),series=assumptions] \item (Coercivity) for all $v\in V$ we have

 \item (Monotonicity) for all $v_1,v_2 \in V,$ we have